 Most marine forecasts give you a generalised wind forecast in the morning or the afternoon.
 PredictWind shows wind weather updates every hour, with a wind speed and direction map for your entire local area.
 The detail you can see in the marine forecast can help you plan your trip or possibly win your next yacht race.
 Check our wind forecast coverage of your local area.

 A weather model is only as good as the information entered into the model.
 PredictWind uses two data sources for the model producing two alternative forecasts for comparison.
 The closer the wind forecast, the more confidence you can have in the PredictWind wind forecast.

 Watch the video on Weather Routing.
 Find the quickest or safest route on your next trip.
 PredictWind has the world's first online weather routing service.
-Simply drag the start and end waypoints on the Google map, and the PredictWind server will calculate the fastest route or the most comfortable route for your boat using the high resolution 1km-8km or 100km wind forecasts.
+Simply drag the start and end waypoints on the Google map, and the PredictWind server will calculate the fastest route or the most comfortable route for your boat using the high resolution 1km-8km or the global 50km resolution forecasts.
 The comfortable route allows you to avoid sailing upwind in strong winds.
 You decide your tolerance level, and the PredictWind routing algorithm will do its best to avoid these areas.
-You simply need to select a polar curve that matches your boat, or customize your own polar curve.
-There is no software to install, and the optimal path is calculated for both PredictWind forecasts.
+You simply need to select a polar curve that matches your boat, or customize your own polar curve and the optimal route is calculated for all 4 forecasts.

 Watch the video on Departure Planning.
 What is the best day for depart on your next trip coastal or offshore passage?
 You will be spanning different weather patterns, and this powerful tool will quickly summarize the wind conditions you will receive if you left on Day1, Day2, Day3, or Day4.
 Simply drag the start and destination waypoints on the Google Map, the weather routing algorithm will calculate the fastest route (avoiding the land) and summarize the forecast wind data for the next 4 days of departure.